bxlab/cmdb-quantbio/assignments/lab/3D_genome/assignment/index.md

 ### Exercise 1: Running `Chicago`

 The data have already been aligned and assigned to specific restriction fragments.
 The next step is to determine which fragment pairs are co-occurring at a significantly higher frequency than expected.
 To do this, you will use the R package `Chicago`.
 One of the things you downloaded was an R script called `runChicago.R`, which is an executable version of the package.
-You can run the script script using the command `Rscript runChicago.R`.<br><br>
+You can run the script using the command `Rscript runChicago.R`.<br><br>

 #### **Step 1.1**: Running the `runChicago.R` script